Camshaft Position Sensors

 Precision Engineered to Champion the Independent Aftermarket

-VXPRO CMP Sensors are backed by a 5‑year warranty and supported by our TechASSIST and StockASSISTservices.
-Join thousands of professionals winning customers, protecting margin, and driving growth with VXPRO.
+VXPRO Camshaft Position Sensors are backed by a 5-year warranty and supported by our TechASSIST and StockASSIST services, giving customers the confidence to fit, stock and recommend VXPRO.

 EE0113 VXPRO Cam Shaft Sensor